title. Training "Toto"

 with help from.
 Polly Rothstein

-In Spring of 2016, my friend Polly’s dog Darwin made his theatrical debut as “Toto” in a local high school’s production of The Wizard of Oz.
-Darwin is a 2 year old Cairn Terrier, just slightly larger but in all other ways identical to “Terry”, the Cairn used in the 1939 film.
+In the Spring of 2016, my friend Polly’s dog Darwin made his theatrical debut as “Toto” in a local high school’s production of The Wizard of Oz.
+Darwin is a 2 year old Cairn Terrier, who is just slightly larger but in all other ways identical to “Terry”, the Cairn Terrier used in the 1939 film.
 Getting Darwin ready for the production has been the focus of Darwin’s training since he first got the invitation to perform from the show’s wonderful “Dorothy”, talented actor Kayla Fuhst.
 Here’s a summary of what we did to prepare him for the show.

 Polly and Darwin, Spring 2016